collabnix/wasmlabs/runtime/README.md

+## Supported Wasm Runtimes on Docker Desktop

+Docker Desktop downloads and installs the following runtimes that you can use to run Wasm workloads:

+- io.containerd.slight.v1
+- io.containerd.spin.v1
+- io.containerd.wasmedge.v1
+- io.containerd.wasmtime.v1

 Docker Desktop support the following Wasm runtime:

 - Slight: Slight is a lightweight Wasm runtime that is designed to be fast and efficient.
 It is a good choice for running Wasm workloads that require high performance.